Clay Family Eastern Glades

 - Savanna: Memorial Park, once dominated by grasslands, was a savanna habitat over much of its landscape.
 Savannas are characterized by sparse trees with an open canopy that supports grasses and wildflowers.
 Eastern Glades features 14 pocket islands totaling 4.5 acres of native savanna habitat interspersed with turfed social pathways.
 Savanna habitat is also being restored at the Eastern Forest near the Outer Loop Trail at the Blossom Street Entrance.

 What is the Conservancy’s maintenance approach for Clay Family Eastern Glades?

 Like most of Memorial Park, an extensive ecological restoration and conversion process is required to bring Eastern Glades to fruition.
 These processes often take many years to establish before moving into a maintenance regime.
 Components of the Conservancy’s approach include:

 - Removal of invasive species undergrowth, enabling existing seed bank of native trees the opportunity to grow

 - Establishment of healthy forest structure through addition of woody species and herbaceous plants

 - Stewardship through ongoing maintenance

-The resulting restored natural areas will be more resilient to climatic conditions and more hospitable to diverse fauna.
-During the conversion process, these areas will require more intensive maintenance; however, this will decrease over time as they become established.
+The resulting restored natural areas are more resilient to climatic conditions and more hospitable to diverse fauna.
+During the conversion process, these areas will require more intensive maintenance; however, this will decrease over time as they become more established.

-What will happen to the “old” East Memorial Loop Road?
+What happened to “old” East Memorial Loop Drive?